dongfang98/Final-Project-Hospital-Management-System/README.md

   - Manage patient list, add/delete/modify their information
   - Add/delete departments of the hospital
   - Manage appointment list
-  - Post a notice on the bulletin board
+  - Post notice on the bulletin board

 ## Environment
 ```